 This program is based in Jonga, India.
 Students traveling from the United States should purchase a ticket to New Delhi which is about a one-hour flight (or a 12-hour drive) from Kullu (Bhuntar).
 On arrival in New Delhi, students are permitted to travel to Kullu via a one-hour direct flight from IGI Domestic Airport, New Delhi, to Bhuntar, Kullu

-- Students and staff will travel from the field camp to the field site on a daily basis in separate vehicles.
+Students and staff will travel from the field camp to the field site daily in separate vehicles.
 We will have 7-seater SUV’s and will have 4 students in each vehicle.
 Occupants will wear face masks at all times.
 Staff will be in the vehicle behind.

 U.S. citizens of Pakistani or Bangladeshi descent are subject to administrative processing and should expect additional delays when applying for Indian visas.